 To find out how it all began we have to go back to the ’80s.
 That was when the idea arose for the various ski resorts to be joined together into one interlinked ski resort that could be used with a single ski pass for a seamless ski in/ski out experience.
 The project, spearheaded by the highly experienced management company of the Sestriere ski slopes, was named Vialattea.

-Sestriere had actually been a ski resort for quite a few decades by then.
-The first cable car, Alpette Sises, was launched as early as 1931, followed by the Banchetta cable car one year later, and the Fraiteve in 1937.
+In Sestriere people had been skiing for several decades, as well as in Sauze d’Oulx and Claviere.
+In fact, the first skiers made their appearance in Alta Valsusa in the early twentieth century.
+In Sestriere, the first cable car, Alpette Sises, was launched as early as 1931, followed by the Banchetta cable car one year later, and the Fraiteve in 1937.

 In 1932, Sestriere also saw the opening of a golf course.
 Set at an altitude of 2,035 meters, the 18 hole-course is the highest in Europe and an early testimony of people’s love for the mountains and sports all year round.